 Top Winter Insurance Claims

 - Ice dams.
-When cold weather persists, an ice dam can form on the edge of your roof, blocking melting snow from falling away and refreezing as temperatures drop.
-This cycle of melting and refreezing can drive forming ice under shingles, and the subsequent melting can then cause leaks inside your home, resulting in severe water damage to walls and ceilings.
+When cold weather persists, ice dams can form on the edge of your roof, blocking melting snow from falling away and refreezing as temperatures drop.
+This cycle of melting and refreezing can cause ice to form under shingles and could eventually lead to leaks and water damage inside your home.

 - Roof and siding damage.
 Heavy snowfall, sleet, hail and perilous winds can make winter weather unpredictable.
 Because roofing and siding bear the brunt of this impact, they comprise a significant portion of homeowner losses over the winter months.

 - Losses from falling tress and limbs.
 This is one of the most common claims AAA Insurance sees.
-While structural damages to your home or car caused by falling trees and limbs from heavy snow and wind are obvious losses, you could also be affected by a power loss.
+While structural damages to your home or car caused by falling trees and limbs from heavy snow and wind are obvious losses, power loss could also be an issue.
 To possibly get reimbursed for the cost of lost groceries due to a power outage, check with your insurance agent to see if food spoilage coverage is on your policy.

 - Frozen pipes.
 The most common winter insurance claims stem from how the elements affect your home’s exterior, but don’t forget about your plumbing.
 When pipes freeze, they can burst and cause substantial water damage.
 The most severe instances happen when homes experience a power outage, resulting in a loss of heat over a significant period of time.
 So, if you plan on being away from home for an extended period of time, it’s a good idea to shut off the water to your home and drain your pipes.